-Cuitu Negru is a high mountain pass at an elevation of 1.858m (6,095ft) above the sea level, located in the municipality of Lena, in Asturias, Spain.
-The wild, remote and steep road to climb the summit was asphalted in 2012, to be a final stage of Vuelta a España race.
+Cuitu Negru is a high mountain peak at an elevation of 1.848m (6,062ft) above the sea level, located on the boundary of Asturias and Castile and Leon, in Spain.
+The wild, remote and steep road to the summit was paved in 2012 to be a final stage of Vuelta a España race.

 Pic: Andres Corsino